About The Opera Journal

 Submit articles electronically to:

-Articles and reviews are submitted electronically to the Journal Administrator at .
+Articles are submitted electronically to the Journal Administrator at .
 The Administrator acts as an intermediary communicator with the Executive Editors in order to preserve anonymity in the initial stages of the review process.
-To that end, all questions and submissions should be directed to the Administrator and not to Dr. Adams or Dr. Neumann in order to maintain integrity and fairness.
-The Executive Editors will contact authors at the appropriate time in the review timeline.
+To that end, all questions and submissions should be directed to the Administrator and not to Dr. Adams or Dr. Richardson in order to maintain the integrity and fairness of the review process.
+Authors will be contacted at the appropriate time in the review timeline.

 Submissions may be accepted or rejected with feedback supporting the decision, or the editors may request authors to revise and resubmit with suggestions for revision.